terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 <br>

-### 4 What AI gives might be taken away
+### 4 But what AI gives bureaucratic largesse may take away

 But social isolation still exists in countries where internet is blocked.
 Mobile phones may have brought us together, but they also made possible the destruction of sovereign borders.
 DOGE was able to use the latest AI tech to expose rampant corruption, but it remains to be seen if AI can significantly decrease corruption.

-It remains to be seen just how much of future fruits of the AI revolution reach the "physical world".
+Throughout recent history, when new tech drastically raises productivity, bureaucratic largesse has devoured a great deal of the progress.
+It remains to be seen just how much of the future fruits of the AI revolution reach the "physical world".

 <br>